Harvest-Dev/ng-walkthrough/README.md

 ### `ng-walkthrough-flow` attributes

-All attributes are optional and not overriding the subcomponents attributes except `previousStep`, `nextStep` that will be ignored.
+All attributes are optional and not overriding the sub-components attributes except `previousStep`, `nextStep` that will be ignored.

 -   `id`: HTML id.